huihut/Facemoji/README.md

 # Facemoji

 A Unity project, which has two modules.
 One is FaceTracking, which detects facial expressions, converts them into Live2D model, and generates gif images.
-The other is AI, which uses Turing Robot, Baidu ASR, and Baidu TTS to make a voice chat.
+The other is AI, which uses Turing Robot, Baidu ASR and Baidu TTS to make a voice chat.

 ## Assets Library